Unai Bilbao: Atlético San Luis

 In June 2018, Bilbao agreed to join Atlético San Luis of Mexico's second tier Ascenso MX.
 In December of the same year, he helped the team to claim the 2018–19 Apertura title, beating Dorados de Sinaloa (coached by Diego Maradona) in the Liguilla final.

-Necaxa
+Loan to Necaxa

-On 1 July 2020, Unai Bilbao sign for Necaxa in a season-long loan deal.
-He made his debut On July 24, against Tigres UANL in the first season game.
+On 1 July 2020, Bilbao joined Necaxa on a season-long loan.
+He made his debut on July 24, against Tigres UANL in the first season game.

+Tijuana

+On 18 June 2024, Bilbao joined Mexican club Tijuana.